-- Ensuring that it practises safe recruitment in checking the suitability of all staff working with our pupils, including DBS checks and compliance with Independent Schools Standards Regulations (please refer to the school's Staff Recruitment Policy) and that at least one person conducting the interview will have completed Safer Recruitment training. - Contacting the TRA (Teacher Regulation Agency) Teacher Service to check if a proposed Governor is barred as a result of being subjected to a section 128 direction. - Establishing a safe environment in which children can learn and develop. - Raising awareness of child protection issues and equipping pupils with the skills needed to recognise and keep them safe from abuse, as part of the PSHE curriculum. - Having clear procedures in place for identifying and reporting suspected cases of abuse. - Holding more than one emergency contact number for each pupil. - Supporting any pupil who has been abused in accordance with his/her agreed protection plan. - Creating an environment where children know they can approach adults, are encouraged to talk, and are listened to. - Undertaking to follow the procedures set out in "Keeping Children Safe in Education 2020 (KCSIE)" and "Working Together to Safeguard Children 2018 (WTSC)" and to have regard to guidance issued by the Secretary of State for Education in accordance with section 157 Education Act 2002 and associated regulations.
+- Ensuring that it practises safe recruitment in checking the suitability of all staff working with our pupils, including DBS checks and compliance with Independent Schools Standards Regulations (please refer to the school's Staff Recruitment Policy) and that at least one person conducting the interview will have completed Safer Recruitment training. - Contacting the TRA (Teacher Regulation Agency) Teacher Service to check if a proposed Governor is barred as a result of being subjected to a section 128 direction, - Raising awareness of child protection issues and equipping pupils with the skills needed to recognise and keep them safe from abuse, as part of the PSHE curriculum. - Having clear procedures in place for identifying and reporting suspected cases of abuse. - Holding more than one emergency contact number for each pupil. - Supporting any pupil who has been abused in accordance with his/her agreed protection plan. - Creating an environment where children know they can approach adults, are encouraged to talk, and are listened to. - Undertaking to follow the procedures set out in "Keeping Children Safe in Education Sept 2020 (KCSIE) updated Jan 21" and "Working Together to Safeguard Children 2018 (WTSC)" and to have regard to guidance issued by the Secretary of State for Education in accordance with section 157 Education Act 2002 and associated regulations.